 If the weather isn’t too hot, why not explore your local gardens?
 They usually have activities for the kids.
 You could also make a game out of how many birds or insects you find on your wanders.

 The local zoos, animal sanctuaries and aquariums have activities for the kids over the holidays, just make sure to get there early.
 I always pre-purchase tickets before we get there, so we don’t have to wait a long time in line.
 Even the most sedate, easy going child can get feral while waiting in lines, so it’s best to minimise the issues for yourself beforehand.

 There are so many great kids movies out this Summer.
-From How to Train a Dragon: The Hidden World to Ralph Breaks The Internet, there is something on to suit every child.
+From , there is something on to suit every child.

-If the family budget doesn’t stretch to going to the cinema after Christmas, Netflix has a hundreds of family movies from $11.99 a month (plus you can watch whatever you want after the kids go to bed) and Stan has recently added a catalogue of Disney movies (and other kids shows and movies) from $10 a month and you get the first month for free.
+If the family budget doesn’t stretch to going to the cinema after Christmas, Netflix has a hundreds of family movies from $11.99 a month (plus you can watch whatever you want after the kids go to bed) or join Disney+ for a never ending supply of kids movies for just $8.99 a month.

 Or you could hire a DVD from a kiosk at your local shopping centre or video store (yes, there are still some around!).

 There are a myriad of classes around for kids to do.
 From cooking, cupcake and biscuit decorating, art, dance, acting, singing, sport, Minecraft, programming and even Lego building classes.
 There is something out there that your child will love.
 Plus it gives you a break from them for a few hours 😉 Just Google classes for children in your area.

 From when the boys were babies, I have always read to them and I think this instilled a love of books and reading with them.
 We were in Robertson’s bookstore a few days ago actually and all three boys came out with new books.

 Most department stores, like Big W and Kmart, have a wide range of books at reasonable prices.